8891689/KeyKiller-Cuda/README.md

 KeyKiller is the GPU-powered version of the KeyKiller project, designed to achieve extreme performance in solving Satoshi puzzles on modern NVIDIA GPUs.
 Leveraging CUDA, warp-level parallelism, and batch EC operations, KeyKiller CUDA pushes the limits of cryptographic key search.

-1. The Secp256k1 algorithm is based on the excellent work of [JeanLucPons/VanitySearch](https://github.com/JeanLucPons/VanitySearch) ， [FixedPaul/VanitySearch-Bitcrack](https://github.com/FixedPaul)，This implementation is inspired and referenced by the above implementations.
+1. The Secp256k1 algorithm is based on the excellent work of [JeanLucPons/VanitySearch](https://github.com/JeanLucPons/VanitySearch) ， [FixedPaul/VanitySearch-Bitcrack](https://github.com/FixedPaul)，This implementation is based on modifications and improvements of the above implementation.
 Contributions are welcome!
 The algorithm has been significantly modified for CUDA.
 Special thanks to Jean-Luc Pons for his pioneering contributions to the cryptography community.

 2. KeyKiller GPU-based solution to Satoshi's puzzle.
 This is an experimental project, Please look at it rationally!